Soheibooo/Unfaithful/README.md

 humorous appearance in this project!

 The git history has been cleaned up for this release.
+The Game Jam took place on 16th January, 2018.

 ## Gameplay
 (TODO gifs, screenshots)